Naoto Takenaka, Shizuko Kasumi star in series premiering in March.

 Takeshi wants to be courageous, to command respect.
 But he’s inhibited by modesty and uncertainty.
 His dilemma is familiar: modern man’s struggle to reconnect with traditional masculine virtues.
 Over-civilized, worn down, polished to a smooth banality, Takeshi longs for the earthy simplicity of a Samurai warrior’s honor code.
 He’s an unremarkable man, trapped in the unromantic reality of everyday life.
 His Samurai warrior time-travel fantasies are welcome little bursts of escapist anarchy.

 A feeling of exhausted modernity, relieved by escapist fantasy, is a not-uncommon way of life for many in contemporary Japan, and in the industrialized world in general, not just in this story.
 But it is consistent with the source material.
 To its credit, this narrative style faithfully captures the manga artist’s medium.
 It’s a solitary, reflective, intimate storytelling medium.
 It translates well to the screen.
 Samurai Gourmet retains this feeling of intimacy.

 Samurai Gourmet’s strength is in its simplicity, fidelity, and affectionate humor.
 It’s really about this Takeshi’s inner life.
 Every one of his small victories feels earned.
 It’s structured very much like a graphic novel, the pacing, the frame-like visual narrative.
 All from the point of view of our hero.
 It’s impossible to not want to root for him, he’s likable.

 This observation reveals an interesting flaw in the series.
 The isolated Takeshi and the curious distance of his wife are so peculiar that it can a cause viewer to question if the Shizuko character is a memory, rather than a living person.
 For a very brief moment, we wondered if Samurai Gourmet is hiding this reality from us, to be revealed later in the series.

 As the series progresses, however, Shizuko’s character becomes more visible, more engaged, and these concerns are neutralized.
 Shizuko is an almost idealized figure of an easygoing wife, an amiable, patient, good-natured — if somewhat distant — companion.
 Because Shizuko’s brief appearances are suggestive, but underdeveloped, it leaves unanswered questions and unexplored possibilities.
 My only real complaint about the series is that we don’t see more of Shizuko.
-I’d like to see more of them interacting with one another.
+I’d like to see more of these two fine actors interacting with one another.